blueDog-Consulting/bluesky-skeetgen/README.md

 - **Export Time**: 2-5 seconds depending on content
 - **API Response**: < 500ms for Bluesky API calls (via [api.bsky.app](https://api.bsky.app))
 - **Edge Computing**: Global CDN for fast worldwide access (if using Cloudflare - YMMV with other providers)

+### Analytics & Privacy

+- **Google Analytics**: Optional GA4 integration via HTML template replacement
+- **Privacy-First**: No tracking by default, analytics only when environment variable is set
+- **Open Source**: All tracking code is visible in HTML, environment variable keeps ID private
+- **GDPR Compliant**: Analytics can be disabled by not setting the environment variable

 ## Contributing